thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:39:03]
 **Bradley:**
 What I'd probably do is I'd probably like, copy it and save it to a.
-So paste, right?
-The P, A S T E, the paste pin board app, like the Clipboard manager.
+So Paste, right?
+The P A S T E, the paste pinboard app, like the Clipboard manager.
 What I do is I would copy that line or that text to a specific paste pin board.
 And then I probably.

 [00:39:25]
 **Bradley:**